dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - payload (Object, Required) - for the purposes of Secure Credential Transfer API, this is a data structure, describing Provisioning Information specific to Credential Provider.
 It consistes of the following 2 key-value pairs:
     1. "type": "AES128" (refer to Encryption Format section).
     2. "data": HEX or BASE64-encoded binary value of ciphertext.
 - displayInformation (String, Required) - for the purposes of the Secure Credential Transfer API, this is a JSON data blob.
 It allows an application running on a receiving device to build a visual representation of the credential to show to user.
-Specific to Credential Provider.
+The data structure contains the following fields:
+    1. title - a String with the title of the credential (e.g. "Car Key")
+    2. description - a String with brief description of the credential (e.g. "a key to my personal car")
+    3. imageURL - a link to a picture representing the credential visually.
 - notificationToken (Object, Optional) - optional notification token used to notify an appropriate remote device that the mailbox data has been updated.
 Data structure includes the following:
     1. type (String, Required) - notification token name.
 Used to define which Push Notification System to be used to notify appropriate remote device of a mailbox data update.
 (E.g. "com.apple.apns" for APNS)
     2. tokenData (String, Required) - notification token data (Hex or Base64 encoded based on the concrete implementation) - application-specific - refer to appropriate Push Notification System specification.